 I would say to be as open as possible with the job role.
 If you’re open to working in any industry, putting yourself outside of your comfort zone and learning something new, embrace it.

-I was lucky that I was placed in such a good position with my experience in PR and influencer marketing, and more often than not, Mountbatten do try and place you in a role that’s most suited to your previous experience.
+I was lucky that I was placed in such a good position with my experience in PR and influencer marketing, and more often than not, the Mountbatten Program do try and place you in a role that’s most suited to your previous experience.

 In my case, I was going to say ‘YES’ to the first job offer that came my way as I just wanted to live and work in New York.
 If that’s you, I would recommend saying yes, as you may not receive another job offer.